delvtech/docs-portal/governance-council/airdrop/github.md

 ![](../../.gitbook/assets/guides/github_7.png)

 * Congratulations!
 You have now submitted your Public ID.
-You’ll now have to wait until April 11th, 2022, the date when we’ll share another link for you to check your eligibility and, if eligible, claim your airdrop.
+Public IDs will be collected until April 11, 2022, after which we'll provide a new link to check if your GitHub ID was eligible using your key and secret.
+Keep them private and don't lose them!
+The new link will be shared here, on Twitter, and in our Discord server.
+If you miss out on the first collection process, don't worry, we'll do additional collection periods.

+    A reminder, the ZK claim process lets you maintain your privacy.
+Your Ethereum address cannot be doxxed.

 ### What’s next?